S4F4Y4T/PDO-query-hunter/README.md

 <h3>Method Chaining</h4>

 <p>Method chaining allows you to simplify your syntax by connecting multiple functions.
-Here is example</p>
+Here is an example</p>

 ```
 $query = $this->db->select('title')